Metricsmarket-cap

 What counts as a unicorn in market cap terms?

 A unicorn is a private company with a post-money valuation of $1 billion or more, a threshold coined by Aileen Lee in 2013.
 The public-market analog is small-cap to mid-cap.
 Decacorns (above $10B) cross into mid-cap territory.
-Hectocorns or super-unicorns (above $100B) are large-cap by FINRA's bracket.
+Hectocorns or super-unicorns (above $100B) sit in large-cap territory under the common brackets.

 Why do private VC-backed valuations use 'post-money valuation' instead of 'market cap'?